Skip to content

 14. Integrating with your primary application to build data insights into the application and initiate user action (when embedding predictive)

-Solution: Some predictive analytics solutions shoulder many of these steps rather than placing the burden completely on your team.
+Some predictive analytics solutions shoulder many of these steps rather than placing the burden completely on your team.
 By choosing one of these more streamlined predictive analytics solutions, you can turn a 14-plus-step process into a three-step process.
+This simplification not only reduces the workload on your data scientists and application teams but also speeds up the deployment and iteration of predictive models, making it easier to keep your analytics up-to-date and relevant.

 Download Now: